-February 8, 2011 – WASHINGTON — The National Academy of Engineering (NAE) has elected 68 new members and nine foreign associates, announced NAE President Charles M. Vest today.
-This brings the total U.S. membership to 2,290 and the number of foreign associates to 202.
+WASHINGTON — The National Academy of Engineering (NAE) has elected 68 new members and nine foreign members, announced NAE President Charles M. Vest today.
+This brings the total U.S. membership to 2,290 and the number of foreign members to 202.

 Election to the National Academy of Engineering is among the highest professional distinctions accorded to an engineer.
 Academy membership honors those who have made outstanding contributions to "engineering research, practice, or education, including, where appropriate, significant contributions to the engineering literature," and to the "pioneering of new and developing fields of technology, making major advancements in traditional fields of engineering, or developing/implementing innovative approaches to engineering education."

-A list of the newly elected members and foreign associates follows, with their primary affiliations at the time of election and a brief statement of their principal engineering accomplishments.
+A list of the newly elected members and foreign members follows, with their primary affiliations at the time of election and a brief statement of their principal engineering accomplishments.

 James F. Albaugh, executive vice president, Boeing Co., and president and chief executive officer, Commercial Airplanes, Renton, Wash.
 For technical leadership in defense and commercial aerospace industry.

 John E. Allison, senior technical leader, Ford Research and Advanced Engineering, Ford Motor Co., Dearborn, Mich.
 For contributions to automotive casting technology and computational materials engineering.

 Nadine N. Aubry, Raymond J. Lane Distinguished Professor and head of the mechanical engineering department, Carnegie Mellon University, Pittsburgh.
 For contributions to low-dimensional models of turbulence and microfluidic devices, and for leadership in engineering education.